-What we must do and how we will do it Number of months to complete Our cost to complete Sales & Marketing Add 4,500 new Shipper accounts, identified as prospects through search marketing, commercial data sources and digital marketing.
+What we must do and how we will do it Number of months to complete Our cost to complete Sales & Marketing Add up to 18,000 new Shipper accounts, identified as prospects through search marketing, commercial data sources and digital marketing.
 Includes the use of direct referral and trial incentives to activate.
-Convert 750+ new Shippers to ongoing revenue- producing accounts, maintained through superior customer service and other relationship building initiatives.
-12 months \$353,000 Engage 600 new Carriers, national, regional and local, identified through industry organizations, commercial data sources and insider knowledge base.
+Convert 3,600 or more new Shippers to ongoing revenue- producing accounts, maintained through superior customer service and other relationship building initiatives.
+12 months \$0.375m Engage 600 new Carriers, national, regional and local, identified through industry organizations, commercial data sources and insider knowledge base.
 This may include partnerships with one or more freight brokers and access to hundreds of additional carriers via integration with other air, ocean or rail aggregators.
-12 months \$120,000 Product Development Develop a state-of-the-art mobile booking application to parallel the current online offering of the Company's services 3 months \$40,000 Complete development of the automated quote and booking system to include containers (overland and ocean), air and rail and complete automated booking of refrigerated freight and flatbed loads.
+12 months \$0.225m Product Development Complete development of the automated quote and booking system to include containers (overland and ocean), air and rail and complete automated booking of refrigerated freight and flatbed loads.
 Complete phase 1 of Link2rail, automatically linking road and rail rates into single quotes in North America.
-12 months \$372,000 Modify the booking system to add features for Shippers to select options for lowest emission rating and road-to-rail alternative (partially complete).
-6 months \$90,000 License and integrate the most functional and widely adopted application for monitoring vehicle tracking data from Carriers in real time (must be map-based and should cover road, rail ocean and air).
-6 months \$40,000 General & Administrative Manage expenditures prudently for General & Administrative including recruiting, rents, insurance, communications, professional fees, banking and finance.
+12 months \$0.6m General & Administrative

+Manage expenditures prudently for General & 12 months \$0.281m Administrative including recruiting, rents, insurance, communications, professional fees, banking and finance.
 Includes establishment of float.
-12 months \$1,373,999.60 Key executive personnel compensation 12 months \$396,000
+Key executive personnel compensation 12 months \$0.216m